polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/09 - Your first real application.md

 ### [lambda2hyper], converting lambda to Hyperlambda

-The above **[lambda2hyper]** Active Event, which we use at line 107 in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
+The above **[lambda2hyper]** Active Event, which we use in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
 There also exists a **[hyper2lambda]** event, which does the opposite.
-These events are useful for transforming lambda objects to strings, and vice versa - Such as when we want to save a lambda object to disc, or use it as a string for some reason.
+These events are useful for transforming lambda objects to Hyperlambda, and vice versa - Such as when we want to save a lambda object to disc, or use it as a string for some reason.
 Both of these two events should be relatively self explaining.

 ### Our "wizard" window